marcusberner/sandal/README.md

 # Sandal

-Sandal is a javascript inversion of control container

 [![Build Status](https://travis-ci.org/marcusberner/sandal.png?branch=master)](https://travis-ci.org/marcusberner/sandal)

 [![NPM](https://nodei.co/npm/sandal.png?downloads=true)](https://nodei.co/npm/sandal/)

+Sandal is a javascript inversion of control container.
+A sandal container can be used to register and resolve objects.
+It will also resolve dependencies and inject them.

 ## Installation

+The source is available for download from [GitHub](https://github.com/marcusberner/sandal).
+Alternatively, you can install using Node Package Manager (npm):

     $ npm install sandal

-## Usage
+## API

-A sandal container can be used to register and resolve objects.

 ### Create a container